MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

 ## Setting up a proof of concept deployment lab

-This following topics provide instructions for setting up a proof of concept (PoC) lab where you can deploy Windows 10 in a private environment using a minimum amount of resources.
-The lab utilizes the Microsoft Hyper-V platform to run virtual machines that provide all the services and tools required to deploy Windows 10 on a network.
+This guide provides instructions for setting up a proof of concept (PoC) lab using Hyper-V and a minimum amount of resources.
+Additional guides will provide detailed steps for deploying Windows 10 on client computers in the PoC environmment.

 <table border="1" cellpadding="2">
     <tr>